-Egypt receives third list of prisoners to be released as Gaza truce continues | Gephardt Daily
+Third round of prisoners released as Gaza truce continues | Gephardt Daily

 Nov.
 26 (UPI) — Egypt has received the third list of prisoners to be released by Hamas and Israel as a truce continued for the third day in Gaza, authorities said.

+Abigail Edan, a 4-year-old girl with U.S. citizenship, was among those released, President Joe Biden announced, and the full list of 14 Israeli citizens was published by the office of Prime Minister Benjamin Netanyahu.

-The list of those detained by Hamas includes 13 Israelis while the list of those detained in Israeli prisons includes 39 Palestinians, Egypt’s State Information Service said in a statement.
+A Russian national and three people from Thailand were also expected to be released while the list of prisoners released by Israel includes 39 Palestinians, Egypt’s State Information Service said in a statement.

+Daniel Hagari, the spokesperson for the Israel Defense Forces, said in a statement that “an elite unit of the IDF” and officers with the Shin Bet intelligence agency are now escorting the 12 Israelis back to the Hatzeri base in Israel.
+Another was taken to a hospital by air.

 Israel was holding 4,764 Palestinians in Israeli prisons, often without legal protections, ahead of the October 7 attack by Hamas, according to data from the Israel Prison Service and published by the organization B’Tselem.